cloudera-labs/hms-mirror/hms-mirror/notes.md

 - Add Stages
 - Add Check for existing table on upper cluster.
     - option for override def in stage 1.

+When the "EXTERNAL" tables are added to the UPPER cluster, they're added with "discover.partitions"="true".
+But they don't appear to get fixed in CDP.  https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-DiscoverPartitions

+This appears to be a feature in Hive 4.0.
+Need to see about backport to CDP.
+When Hive Metastore Service (HMS) is started in remote service mode, a background thread (PartitionManagementTask) gets scheduled periodically every 300s (configurable via metastore.partition.management.task.frequency config) that looks for tables with "discover.partitions" table property set to true and performs msck repair in sync mode.
+If the table is a transactional table, then Exclusive Lock is obtained for that table before performing msck repair.
+With this table property, "MSCK REPAIR TABLE table_name SYNC PARTITIONS" is no longer required to be run manually.